visipedia/iwildcam_comp/readme.md

 This is an FGVCx competition as part of the [FGVC^5 workshop](https://sites.google.com/view/fgvc5/home) at [CVPR](http://cvpr2018.thecvf.com/).
 Please open an issue if you have questions or problems with the dataset.

+## Kaggle
+We are using Kaggle to host the leaderboard.
+Checkout the competition page [here](https://www.kaggle.com/c/iwildcam2018).

 ## Dates